NVIDIA/NeMo/docs/source/asr/datasets.rst

 Enabling Lhotse via configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Using Lhotse with tarred datasets will make the dataloader infinite, ditching the notion of an "epoch".
+"Epoch" may still be logged in W&B/TensorBoard, but it will correspond to the number of executed training loops between validation loops.

 Start with an existing NeMo experiment YAML configuration.
 Typically, you'll only need to add a few options to enable Lhotse.
 These options are::